Bayesian Elastic Net based on Empirical Likelihood: Simulation studies

 The shrinkage parameters $\lambda_1$ and $\lambda_2$ are estimated using the EB method for BEN-EL, BEN, and BL methods.
 For BEN-EL, the hyperparameters $a=10$ and $b=10$ are used.
 For the bisection step size tuning, the initial step size $\omega=0.5$ and tolerances $\iota_l=\iota_u=0.05$ are used.
 For BEN and BL, we use MCMC with 2,000 burn-ins and 12,000 iterations.
 The optimal value for $\lambda_2$ in EN is selected from $\{10^n \mid n = -2,-1,0,1,2,3 \}$.

 In all cases, the simulated HMC chains meet the convergence criteria $\widehat{R}<1.01$.
-The trace plots and histograms of estimated $\pmb{\theta}$ by BEN-EL for one dataset of skew Student $t$ errors and $n=50$ are given in Figures~\ref{sfig:sim1theta} and \ref{sfig:sim1hist} in Supplementary material.
+The trace plots and histograms of estimated $\pmb{\theta}$ by BEN-EL for one dataset of skew Student $t$ errors and $n=50$ are given in Figures~\ref{sfig:sim1theta} and \ref{sfig:sim1hist} in Appendix~\ref{appendix:a}.

 BEN-EL outperforms the other methods when the number of observations is small ($n=50,100$) and the normality assumption in errors is violated.
 Table~\ref{tb:sim1.rmse} presents the median of mean squared prediction error (MMSPE) and the standard error (SE) results based on Simulation 1.
 For Bayesian methods, the explanatory variables are selected based on the scaled neighborhood criterion with $\eta>0.5$ in computing MMSPE.
 The SE is computed as a standard deviation of 1,000 bootstrap samples of mean squared prediction error values.